From curious to confident: Your 10 week journey into silversmithing

 Frequency: Once a week

-When: From 19:00-21:30 Monday-Thursday - I will choose a day of the week that best suits the interested students at the beginning of the course.
+When: From 19:00-21:30 Monday-Thursday - I will try to choose a day of the week that best suits the interested students before the beginning of the course.

 Start date: Week commencing 6th September 2026